logtown/logtown/plugins/pretty-error/README.md

 ## License

-Logtown-winston is released under the MIT license.
+logtown-plugin-pretty-error is released under the MIT license.

 ## Donate